Chapter 3.12

 3.12.190 Method of submitting offers.

 (1) Bids.
 Bids must be submitted in writing on the form provided by the county or a reasonable facsimile.
-Bids may not be submitted by fax or other electronic means.
 A bid shall be considered timely submitted if it is delivered to the location designated for receipt of bids by the deadline stated in the invitation for bids.
+Bids must be submitted to the county according to the methods described in the solicitation document.
+If no methods are specified therein, interested bidders may submit bids in a commercially reasonable method, including, if the bidder chooses, unsealed electronic submission.

 (3) Timeliness.
 Offerors are responsible for ensuring their offers are timely.
 The county may decline to consider a late offer, even if the offer is late because of a delay in the county’s internal handling of mail or documents or because the county’s receiving equipment was unavailable.